 How do you protect your business from the cyber pandemic?

 Software (e.g., SIEM tools) that cleverly and permanently monitors the flows and logs of a system can support the early detection of attacks.
-Artificial intelligence and trained algorithms are used to analyze extensive log entries with a view to changes in settings and access sequences.
+Artificial intelligence and trained algorithms are used to analyze extensive log entries to change settings and access sequences.
 Untypical or unexpected behavior is reported by the software and can then be verified.
-In order to be able to react quickly if the worst comes to the worst, the company's own or commissioned IT security experts should be available and able to take action quickly.
+To be able to react quickly if the worst comes to the worst, the company's own or commissioned IT security experts should be available and able to take action quickly.

 Since the dynamics of such cyber pandemics are very high, the adaptation of systems to be protected is also costly and must be carried out permanently.
 A sustainable IT-Security Management for companies is therefore indispensable.